-Analysis | The danger for Trump: Erosion among independents and those with college degrees
+Analysis | The polling danger for Trump: Erosion among independents and those with college degrees

-Fourteen months later, with less than six weeks to go until the elections, we asked the same question again.
+Fourteen months later, with less than six weeks to go until the election, we asked the same question again.

 Biden leads by 10 points, 53 percent to 43 percent.

-The 2020 race has been unusually stable, with Biden holding a healthy lead for months.
+The 2020 race has been unusually stable, with Biden holding a healthy polling lead for months.
 Nothing seems to have shaken the race’s fundamental stability.
-Various new revelations, the conventions, the evolution of the coronavirus pandemic: none have reshaped the contest to any noticeable degree since Biden became the Democratic nominee.
+Various new revelations, the conventions, the evolution of the coronavirus pandemic: None has reshaped the contest to any noticeable degree since Biden became the Democratic nominee.

-In 2016, Post-ABC polling was more variable.
-From June to October, there was a 9-point spread in the margin between Trump and Hillary Clinton in our polls, from a 6-point to a 15-point Clinton lead.
-This year, the spread has been 5 points, from a 10-point to a 15-point Biden lead.
+In the 2016 presidential race, Post-ABC polling was more variable.
+From June to October, there was a 9-point spread in the margin between Trump and Hillary Clinton in our polls, from a six-point to a 15-point Clinton lead.
+This year, the spread has been five points, from a 10-point to a 15-point Biden lead.

-That stubborn lead is a function of a number of important shifts in support since 2016.
+That persistent lead is a function of a number of important shifts in support since 2016.
 We took demographic data from each poll and averaged the margins among each group for the periods after the party nominees were set.
 Here’s how Trump’s position has changed with each.

 You’ll notice first that the average of the overall margins is similar.
-Clinton led by 11 points on average, compared to Biden’s 12 points.
+Clinton led by 11 points on average, compared with Biden’s 12 points.
 One key difference: By September, her lead was only 7 points.
 In the final weeks of the campaign, our tracking polls had that margin narrowing further.

 When looking at party, we see that both Republicans and Democrats are more supportive of their party’s candidates than in 2016.
-But there’s a significant difference among independents, who prefer Biden by 18 points in polls this year compared to 5 points four years ago.
+But there’s a significant difference among independents, who prefer Biden by 18 points in polls this year compared with five points four years ago.

 Support by age shows another important shift.
-Younger voters are more heavily supportive of Biden than they were Clinton, but voters under 45 made up 38 percent of the vote in 2016.
-Those ages 60 and over made up 34 percent by themselves — and they’ve shifted slightly to Biden.
+Younger voters are more heavily supportive of Biden than they were of Clinton, but voters younger than 45 made up 38 percent of the vote in 2016.
+Those ages 60 and older made up 34 percent by themselves — and they’ve shifted slightly to Biden.
 (In other polls, Biden’s improvement over Clinton with older voters is much wider.)

 There’s a similar shift seen when looking at margins by race.
 While non-White voters are slightly more favorable for Trump, that group made up only about a quarter of the electorate in 2016.
 White voters, three-quarters of the electorate, have moved a bit to Biden.